ympbyc/Pasta/docs/actorsInJs.md

 aFunction .call (anObject, optionalArg, ...)
 ```

-and this has a syntactic suger of
+and they have a syntactic suger:

 ```javascript
 aFunction (optionalArg, ...)